luzhixing12345/Anime-WGAN/README.md

   python train.py --config-file configs/WGANP.yaml
   ```

-in every epoch fake images and real images will be saved in `log/WGAN/{epoch}` in resolution of 64x64, you could check the training precess of WGAN at any time, and checkpoints will be saved in `checkpoints/WGAN`

-**ATTENTION**: Actually this project is a bit complex than its introduction, if you want to train a model by yourself, see more information in [train-info.md](./train-info.md)
+**ATTENTION**: Actually this project is a bit complex than its introduction, if you really want to run this code and train a model by yourself, see more information in [train-info.md](./train-info.md)

 ### Generate an anime picture